K a l m a n ' s G r e a t E s c a p e

 [Liberal translation from Romanian]

-Esteemed Kalman,
+Hello Kalman,

 I read with fascination your story and I could not think of anything else...
 I was able continuously to place myself in your shoes as I was able to understand completely what you felt throughout your entire journey.